1 Introduction

 In 1270 BC, Circe, the daughter of Hecate (or Idyia), daughter of Perses, was married to the king of the Sauromatians.
 [88]

-It was no coincidence that Ialmenus, a descendant of Presbon, emigrated to Sauromatae.
+It was no coincidence that Ialmenus, a descendant of Presbon, emigrated to the land of the Sauromatae.

 10.3 Trade with the Black Sea Region